Markovka

 Markovka (Марковка) is a rural locality (a selo) and the administrative center of Markovsky Selsoviet of Klyuchevsky District, Altai Krai, Russia.
 The population was 284 as of 2014.
 There are 5 streets.

 Geography

-Markovka is located 56 km northeast of Klyuchi (the district's administrative centre) by road.
+Markovka lies in the Kulunda Steppe, between lake Koskul to the north and lake Markovskoye to the south.
+It is located 56 km northeast of Klyuchi (the district's administrative centre) by road.
 Zelyonaya Polyana is the nearest rural locality.

 Ethnicity

 The village is inhabited by Ukrainians and others.